-By freely and voluntarily joining our state government into the union of Liberty States, we affirm that the National Government will be guided by the following principles:
+By freely and voluntarily joining our state government into the union of Democratic Republic of America, we affirm that the National Government will be guided by the following principles:

 - “…that all legitimate government authority is derived from the consent of the citizens governed…”

 - “…that as the consequence of the sovereign authority of citizens, citizens have an inalienable natural right to immediately remove an elected representative from office upon a referendum of 51% of registered voters in a state…”